3 Proven Ways Games Help

-Any technology that claims it can simply make people “smarter” or “better” (...faster, stronger) should be met with a hearty helping of fully justified skepticism, as with any system that infers it can “save the world,” “solve every problem,” or even just “fix something that needs fixing.”
+Any technology claiming to simply make people “smarter” or “better” (...faster, stronger, etc.) should be met with a hearty helping of fully justified skepticism.
+As with any system that infers it can “save the world,” “solve every problem,” or even just “fix something that needs fixing”, the claims should feel too good to be true, or at the very least, far too simplistic.

-The truth is the panacea pitch always deserves a proper prodding and probing.
-So let’s take a look: just what is it that games do well?
+The truth is a panacea pitch such as “games solve problems” always deserves a proper prodding and probing.
+So, let’s take a look: just what is it that games do well?
 How have they been proven to benefit people?
 And what methods make those proven benefits possible?